 Therapeutic Technology

-New technology continues to push the boundaries of what once was considered full recovery from certain injuries or conditions.
+New technology continues to push the boundaries of what was once considered full recovery from certain injuries or conditions.
 Today, for instance, top inpatient rehabilitation facilities deploy robotic tools that give stroke patients the ability to use their upper extremities again or help spinal cord injury patients with early ambulation.

 Here are some examples of some of the industry’s best technology deployed at our hospital: